sch0rschi/rflcs/README.md

 ### Build Configuration Options

-ALPHABET_SIZES: List of alphabet sizes to build executables for, e.g., 16;32;64;512.
+- ALPHABET_SIZES: List of alphabet sizes to build executables for, e.g., 16;32;64;512.
 If empty, a single dynamic target rflcs is built.
-MDD_FREQUENT_SAVE_FEATURE: Enable (ON) or disable (OFF) frequent writebacks during the MDD phase (default ON, is slower).
+- MDD_FREQUENT_SAVE_FEATURE: Enable (ON) or disable (OFF) frequent writebacks during the MDD phase (default ON, is slower).
+- ILP_FEATURE: Enable the ILP optimization feature (default ON).

 Build the Project
 Example: Build with alphabet size 512 and disable frequent MDD save